Weisfeiler and Leman Follow the Arrow of Time: Expressive Power of Message Passing in Temporal Event Graphs: Isomorphisms in Temporal Graphs

 \begin{definition}[Time-aggregated/time-concatenated isomorphism] Let~$\temporalGraph_1$ and~$\temporalGraph_2$ be two temporal graphs with the corresponding time-aggregated graphs~$\aggrGraph_1$ and~$\aggrGraph_2$ and the time-concatenated graphs~$\concGraph_1$ and~$\concGraph_2$.
 We say that~$\temporalGraph_1$ and~$\temporalGraph_2$ are \emph{time-aggregated isomorphic} if~$\aggrGraph_1$ and~$\aggrGraph_2$ are isomorphic, and that they are \emph{time-concatenated isomorphic} if~$\concGraph_1$ and~$\concGraph_2$ are isomorphic. \end{definition}

-An equivalent representation of the time-concatenated static graph is a labeled multi-graph in which the timestamps are treated as edge labels.
-Hence, time-concatenated isomorphism is equivalent to the notions of isomorphism considered in~\cite{GaoRibeiro22,souza2022provably}.
-Furthermore, it is similar to the notion of \emph{timewise isomorphism} introduced in~\cite{walkega2024expressive}.
+An equivalent representation of the time-concatenated static graph is a labeled multi-graph in which timestamps are treated as edge labels.
+Hence, time-concatenated isomorphism is equivalent to the notions of isomorphism considered by~\citet{GaoRibeiro22} and~\citet{souza2022provably}.
+Furthermore, it is similar to the \emph{timewise isomorphism} introduced by~\citet{walkega2024expressive}.
 The latter was defined for temporal graphs with node labels that may change over time, which are not included in our model.
-In~\Cref{app:compare}, we show that the two notions are equivalent for temporal graphs without node labels.
-The following theorem shows that our notion of consistent event graph isomorphism is stricter than time-aggregated isomorphism, but less strict than time-concatenated isomorphism (the proof is given in~\Cref{app:compare}).
+In~\Cref{app:compare}, we show that both notions are equivalent for temporal graphs without node labels.
+The following theorem shows that consistent event graph isomorphism is stricter than time-aggregated isomorphism, but less strict than time-concatenated isomorphism.